-The financial performance of the group in 2021 included a number of one-off items which resulted in EBITDA and profit before tax figures being significantly higher than normalised profit.
-Quality issues were experienced in one West Sussex service which was deemed Inadequate by CQC which resulted in admission embargoes and payment deductions for the period.
+The financial performance of the group, as in 2021 included a number of one-off items which resulted in EBITDA and profit before tax figures being significantly higher than normalised profit.
 More generally, the group experienced further cost pressure from staff agency expenditure to cover shortages in care staff in a number of geographic areas of operations.
 Normalised profit which excludes exceptional items has been presented on the next page.
-Net debt decreased to £17.5m after netting off deferred finance costs (2020: £32.9m).
-This represents 1.0 times EBITDA (2020: £9 times EBITDA).
+Net debt decreased to £10.9m after netting off deferred finance costs (2021: £17.5m).
+This represents 0.6 times EBITDA (2021: 1.0 times EBITDA).